mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 - ***Replay attacks*** SHOULD be mitigated using EAT nonce (CWT key 10) or exp (key 4).
 - Verifiers SHOULD validate the referenced SBOM against known vulnerability databases (e.g., NVD) and reject agents using components with unpatched critical flaws.
 - Verifiers SHOULD validate that `ai-model-id` values originate from trusted namespaces (e.g., known domains, approved PENs, or allow-listed UUIDs).
 Dynamic model deployment does not require central registration, but policy enforcement may restrict acceptable namespaces.
+- Verifiers are expected to combine EAT-AI evidence with external SBOM/AIBOM analysis for comprehensive risk assessment.

 ## 6. Privacy Considerations
 - training-geo-region reveals data origin and SHOULD be minimized.